The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-The Journalism Major offers three concentrations: Chinese Journalism, International Journalism and Data and Media Communication.
-The Chinese Journalism concentration aims to prepare students for a career in Chinese-language media, while the International Journalism concentration is geared to those who plan to work for international media that operate in English.
-The Data and Media Communication concentration, which is jointly offered with the Department of Computer Science, aims to train a new generation of digital journalists with advanced computer skills, notably in data visualisation and analytics.
-All choices share Major Core and Major Elective Courses dealing with the activities and responsibilities of print, broadcast and internet journalists.
-Each choice requires bilingualism, but stresses the particular language and professional skills appropriate for the specialisation.
+This major offers two concentrations: The Journalism concentration aims to prepare students for a career in Chinese-language media or international media that operate in English.
+The Data and Media Communication concentration, which is jointly offered with the Department of Computer Science, aims to train digital journalists with advanced computer skills, notably in data visualization and analytics.
+Both concentrations share Major Core and Major Elective Courses in three areas: (1) professional journalism skills of gathering, presenting and producing news and current affairs reports; (2) conceptual understanding of the

 Double Degree Programme with the University of Queensland in Australia

-Students admitted to BCOMM will have the opportunity to join the Double Degree Programme between the School of Communication, Hong Kong Baptist University (HKBU), and the Faculty of Humanities and Social Sciences, The University of Queensland (UQ), is a four-year full-time undergraduate programme whereby students study at the two universities and graduate from both.
-On completing the programme requirements, students will obtain two bachelor’s degrees, namely Bachelor of Communication (Honours) conferred by HKBU and Bachelor of Journalism or Bachelor of Communication conferred by UQ.
+Students admitted to BCOMM will have the opportunity to join the Double Degree Programme between the School of Communication, Hong Kong Baptist University (HKBU), and the Faculty of Humanities and Social Sciences, The University of Queensland (UQ).
+This is a four-year full-time undergraduate programme whereby students study at the two universities and graduate from both.
+On completing the programme requirements, students will obtain two degrees, namely Bachelor of Communication (Honours) conferred by HKBU, and Bachelor of Journalism or Bachelor of Communication conferred by UQ.
 Local students only need to pay HKBU local tuition fee.
 For more details, please visit https://www.comm.hkbu.edu.hk/comd-www/english/academic_programmes/m_ug_double_degree.htm

 Double Degree Programme with the University of Missouri in the United States

-Students admitted to BCOMM will have the opportunity to join the Double Degree Programme between the School of Communication, Hong Kong Baptist University (HKBU), and the School of Journalism, The University of Missouri (MU), is a four-year full-time undergraduate programme whereby students study at the two universities and graduate from both.
+Students admitted to BCOMM will have the opportunity to join the Double Degree Programme between the School of Communication, Hong Kong Baptist University (HKBU), and the School of Journalism, The University of Missouri (MU).
+This is a four-year full-time undergraduate programme whereby students study at the two universities and graduate from both.
 HKBU students will spend their first two years at HKBU and the following two to two-and-a-half years at MU.
-On completing the programme requirements, students will obtain two bachelor's degrees, namely Bachelor of Communication (Honours) conferred by HKBU and Bachelor of Journalism conferred by MU.
+On completing the programme requirements, students will obtain two degrees, namely Bachelor of Communication (Honours) conferred by HKBU and Bachelor of Journalism conferred by MU.
 Local students only need to pay HKBU local tuition fee.
 For more details, please visit

 Student Learning Experiences

-Many graduates of Journalism Major become reporters, editors, correspondents and producers in print, electronic and online media.
+Many graduates of the Journalism and Digital Media Major become reporters, editors, correspondents and producers in print, electronic and online media.
 Others move into related fields such as public relations, marketing, business and commerce, government service and education.
-Some pursue further studies in Hong Kong or overseas.
-We have a good number of winners of prestigious local and regional media awards and scholarships for postgraduate studies abroad.

 The Programme will consider Extended Part of Mathematics (Module 1 or 2) as an unspecified elective subject in meeting the entrance requirements and as a whole subject in score calculation.